entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 14. Preorbital depression: extending laterally onto lateral plates (0); restricted to premedian plate (1).
 > Zhu (1996), Character 46; Jia *et al.* (2010), Character 7; Pan *et al.* (2018), Character 46; Wang and Zhu (2018), Character 14; Liu *et al*.
 (2023), Character 14; Plax and Lukševičs (2023), Character 14; Luo *et al*.
 (2025), Character 14.

-> - This character is scored contingently on the state of the previous character.
+> - This character is scored contingently on on the presence of the preorbital depression, Character 13 herein.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is -.